TheresaLui/SelfHelpContent_v2/articles/problemscopingques.operationalinsights/problemscopingques-missing-notifications-expected-sms-not-received-la.md

     "resourceRequired": false,
     "subscriptionRequired": true,
     "title": "Not receiving notifications",
-    "fileAttachmentHint": "Please upload screenshots of all relevant details from the Azure portal.
-Kindly include Alert id, Fired time, and any other relevant information which may help the support engineer troubleshoot your issue.", "formElements": [
+    "fileAttachmentHint": "Please upload screenshots of all relevant details from the Azure Portal.
+Include Alert ID, Fired time, and any other relevant information that can help the support engineer troubleshoot your issue.", "formElements": [
         {
             "id": "notification_type",